Skip to main content

 Jintara holds national, hospital-grade accreditation for its drug treatment and rehabilitation processes, the strongest independent check a family can point to before making the call.

 The fear of choosing the wrong place is real, and this is one solid answer to it.
-Jintara's hospital-grade accreditation was jointly certified by the Healthcare Accreditation Institute, the Princess Mother National Institute on Drug Abuse Treatment, and the Department of Medical Services.
+Jintara's accreditation against Thailand's national quality standard for drug treatment and rehabilitation facilities was jointly certified by the Healthcare Accreditation Institute, the Princess Mother National Institute on Drug Abuse Treatment, and the Department of Medical Services.
 Those are the body that accredits Thailand's hospitals, the national drug-treatment authority, and the Department of Medical Services, all three together.
 Certificate no. 25/2569 is valid to 19 May 2029, and Jintara is one of only six private rehabs in Thailand to hold it.

 The certificate was handed over by Professor Emeritus Dr Kasem Wattanachai, a Privy Councillor and one of the King of Thailand's senior advisors, at the 26th National Drug Dependence Academic Conference in Bangkok.
 The accreditation covers how the facility documents care, manages medication, and runs its clinical governance, and to keep it Jintara has to be reassessed and keep meeting the standard, so it reflects how the place runs now rather than a framed certificate from years ago.